sameh00alsharawy/Vehicle-Type-Classification/README.md

 This project focuses on classifying vehicles into 7 distinct categories using deep learning.
 Initially developed for the **IVDAP 2025** course, the codebase has been entirely refactored in **PyTorch** to serve as a framework for **Explainable AI (XAI) and Model Auditing**. *(Details regarding the original Keras implementation can be found in `readme_old.md`).*

 By accurately identifying different types of vehicles, this system can be integrated into real-time monitoring pipelines.
-More importantly, this repository demonstrates how to use post-hoc interpretability tools (Grad-CAM) and adversarial testing to mathematically audit neural networks for contextual bias and spurious correlations.
+More importantly, this repository demonstrates how to use post-hoc interpretability tools (Grad-CAM) and adversarial testing to mathematically audit neural networks.

 ## 📊 Dataset